oo12/phpThumbOf/README.md

 pThumb includes two snippets: phpthumbof and pthumb.
 They're exactly the same; use whichever snippet name you like best. phpthumbof is handy for an existing site that was already using phpthumbof; pthumb better for future compatibility and shorter too :-)

-Official documentation for [phpThumbOf](http://rtfm.modx.com/display/addon/phpthumbof/) and [phpThumb](http://phpthumb.sourceforge.net/demo/docs/phpthumb.readme.txt).
+Official documentation for [phpThumbOf](http://rtfm.modx.com/display/addon/phpthumbof/) and [phpThumb](https://web.archive.org/web/20220323050907/https://phpthumb.sourceforge.net/demo/docs/phpthumb.readme.txt) (Archived version).
+Only interested in parameters?
+Check out the [PARAMS.md](PARAMS.md).

 pThumb adds the following system settings: